 The program is designed to ensure a safe, healthy environment that is conducive to learning, and to provide professional care for those who become ill or injured while at school.
-The school employs a registered nurse who is available two days/week.
-On subsequent days, health concerns will be addressed by a trained health assistant.
+The school employs a registered nurse who is available 5 days/week.
+If the nurse is not present or unavailable, health concerns will be addressed by trained staff.

-All medication that is to be given during school time must be accompanied by written consent of the parent.
-Medications are to be administered by the registered nurse or certified health assistant or certified administrator.
-The medication must be maintained in the original prescription container, which will be labeled with the following: name of pupil, name of medication, directions for use, name of physician, and date of prescription.
-All medication should be transported by the guardian to the school.
+All medication that is to be given during school time must be maintained in the original prescription container, which will be labeled with the following: Name of student, Name of medication, Directions for use, Name of physician, and date of prescription.
+Medications must be transported to the school by a guardian, including over-the-counter medications.
+Over-the- counter medications must be in a labeled, unopened container.
+Medications cannot be administered until a parent permission form has been signed by the guardian.
 Medication is NOT to be sent on the bus or with students to school.
+Medications are to be administered by the registered nurse or certified staff member.
+When appropriate, students may self-carry emergency medications, with signed permission from the provider.